ramrao0102/cs5293sp22-project2/README.md

 The project.py file contains several functions.
 The functions and the purpose of each function is outlined below: <br>

 1) read_data:  used to read the .json file and load into a pandas dataframe. <br>
+2) read_csv_data:  reads in from the csv file, combines the ingredient columns into 1 column and contains the cuisine type and ingredients in the dataframe <br>
-2) len_dataframe(df) : reads in the dataframe and estimates the length of the dataframe. <br>
+3) len_dataframe(df) : reads in the dataframe and estimates the length of the dataframe. <br>
-3) remove_space(df): reads in the dataframe and removes any whitespace that is contained within a string such as say rice <br> krispies and combines it into <br> ricekrispies. <br>
+4) remove_space(df): reads in the dataframe and removes any whitespace that is contained within a string such as say rice <br> krispies and combines it into <br> ricekrispies. <br>
-4) find_cuisines(df): reads in the dataframe and returns a set of unique cuisines. <br>
+5) find_cuisines(df): reads in the dataframe and returns a set of unique cuisines. <br>
-5) createset_ingredients(df): creates a set of ingredients in the dataframe. <br>
+6) createset_ingredients(df): creates a set of ingredients in the dataframe. <br>
-6) stringify_ingredients(df): reads in the dataframe and takes the ingrdedients column which has disjointed strings of <br>ingredients and combines them into <br>
+7) stringify_ingredients(df): reads in the dataframe and takes the ingrdedients column which has disjointed strings of <br>ingredients and combines them into <br>
    a single string but does leave white space between each type of ingredient. <br>
 7) createvectorizer(ingredients): takes the ingredients from the dataframe that has been processed with the stringify_ingredients>br> and creates a TfidfVectorizer and returns a transformer tf_idfmatrix of the ingredients.<br>